HarryTomovski/StackBasedCalculatorFromScratch/README.md

 Assigment Algorithms and Data Structures.
-A simple linkedList based stack using nodes.
+A simple linked list based stack using nodes.